 Retro-commissioning is the process of commissioning an existing building controls to regain efficiency.
 This would involve fine-tuning the programming of the building controls.

 As a building ages, there are many minor issues accumulate over the years, such as

-These issues imply that the original design commissioned becomes less efficient.
-Hence, there is an opportunity to use
+These issues imply that the original design commissioned becomes less efficient, yet our company sees new opportunities here.

-There are many energy saving opportunities that would require no additional capital expenses, for example (Source: EMSD HK),
+Many energy saving opportunities that would require no additional capital expenses, for example (Source: EMSD HK):

 There are also opportunities that would require additional sensors, for example occupancy sensors, energy meter and smart thermostats.

-As the equipment replacement, maintenance and usage pattern would change over time, constant retro-commissioning would be required for energy efficiency.
+Since equipment replacement, maintenance and usage pattern change over time, constant retro-commissioning is necessary for more efficient use of energy.

-The saving from a retro commissioning exercise varies with buildings and their existing controls with a typical payback period of 2 years.
+The energy saving from a retro commissioning exercise varies with buildings based on their existing controls, with a typical payback period of 2 years.